coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 score of 12 or higher can heal wounds (her own or those of others) by touch.
 Each day she can heal a total number of hit points of damage equal to her paladin level x her Charisma bonus.
-A paladin may choose to divide her healing among multiple recipients, and she doesn't have to use it all at once.
+A paladin may choose to divide her healing among multiple recipients, and she doesn’t have to use it all at once.
 Using lay on hands is a standard action.

 Alternatively, a paladin can use any or all of this healing power to deal damage to undead creatures.
-Using lay on hands in this way requires a successful melee touch attack and doesn't provoke an attack of opportunity.
+Using lay on hands in this way requires a successful melee touch attack and doesn’t provoke an attack of opportunity.
 The paladin decides how many of her daily allotment of points to use as damage after successfully touching an undead creature.